Faculty of Humanities

 Characteristics of the Faculty of Humanities

-Through learning a wide range of subjects, including language, literature, history, folklore, thought, art, and society, students will acquire the ability to understand, empathize, and form solidarity with other cultures.
-We also offer a variety of short-term and long-term overseas study programs.
-There is also active interaction with international students.
+Through learning in a wide range of fields such as language, literature, history, folklore, thought, art, and society, students develop understanding, empathy, and solidarity with different cultures.
+We also offer a variety of short- and long-term study abroad programs.
+Interaction with international students is also active.

 Department of British and American Studies